Generating PDFs in Angular with jsPDF and Nutrient Web SDK

 Generating PDFs using jsPDF

-In this section, we’ll focus on using jsPDF to convert web content into PDF format, providing a straightforward approach to PDF generation in your Angular projects.
+In this section, you’ll focus on using jsPDF(opens in a new tab) to convert web content into PDF format, providing a straightforward approach to PDF generation in your Angular projects.

 Step 1 — Angular installation